LEARNING OBJECTIVES

 The S.I system of units is an International System of units based on the MKS (metre-kilogram-second) system.
 It is abbreviated as SI in all languages and is derived from French Le Système International d’Unités.

-The basic quantities and their S.I units are shown in the table 2.1 below.
+The basic quantities and their S.I units are shown in Table 2.1 below.

 Table 2.1